Age: Born in 1974.

 Since 2010, I’ve successfully used a number of different training approaches to prepare for long-distance cycling events on the ElliptiGO, but the one outlined here is probably the most minimalistic.
 An alternative training plan (with higher training volumes) which I used to prepare for the 1,200km PBP ride can also be seen on this link.

-Sunday – ElliptiGO Long Ride (50 miles, primarily using Heart Rate Zones 3-4).
+Sunday – ElliptiGO Long Ride (50 miles, primarily in Heart Rate Zone 3).
 Occasionally, I will do long-distance cycling preparation events, instead (ranging from 200km-400km).

-Monday – ElliptiGO Indoor training session (3 hours) – Heart rate Zone 1.
-Occasionally, will substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.
+Monday – ElliptiGO Indoor training session (2-3 hours) – Heart rate Zone 1.
+In summer I will often substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.

 Tuesday – Rest.

-Wednesday – ElliptiGO Indoor training session (3 hours) – Heart rate Zone 1.
-Occasionally, will substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.
+Wednesday – ElliptiGO Indoor training session (2-3 hours) – Heart rate Zone 1.
+In summer I will often substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.

 Thursday – Gym (Kickboxing & Weight Training).

-Friday – ElliptiGO Indoor training session (3 hours) – Heart rate Zone 1.
-Occasionally, will substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.
+Friday – ElliptiGO Indoor training session (2-3 hours) – Heart rate Zone 1.
+In summer I will often substitute this session with 18-25 mile outdoor ElliptiGO ride, in heart rate Zone 3.

 Saturday – Rest.